EasyCorp/EasyAdminBundle/Resources/doc/book/6-menu-configuration.md

 Adding Menu Items not Based on Entities
 ---------------------------------------

-Most of the times you just need to link to backend entities.
-However, the main menu can also contain other types of items not related to entities.
+The main menu can also display items not related to the backend entities.

 ### Menu dividers